Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Introduction

 SNeIa in the $H$-band have been shown to be standard to $0.15$--$0.2$~mag without lightcurve corrections~\citep{Wood-Vasey08,Folatelli10,Barone-Nugent12,Kattner12,Weyant14,Stanishev15,Avelino19} whereas optical lightcurves before brightness standardization have significantly larger scatter of $\sim 0.8$~mag~\citep{Hamuy95}.
 However, there are only $\sim$\numFullHostSample~NIR lightcurves publicly available compared to the over $>1,000$ available for optically observed SNeIa.

-The improved ability to determine standard distances, together with the reduced sensitivity to dust extinction, have motivated several recent projects to pursue larger samples of SNeIa observed in the restframe NIR: CSP-I, II~\citep{Contreras10,Stritzinger11,Kattner12,Krisciunas17,Phillips19}; CfA~\citep{Wood-Vasey08,Friedman15}; RAISINS~\citep{Kirshner12}; SweetSpot~\citep{Weyant14, Weyant18}; and SIRAH~\citep{Jha19}.

-To gather host galaxy properties, we used publicly available galaxy catalogs from Sloan Digital Sky Survey (SDSS), Galaxy Evolution Explorer (GALEX), and Two Micron All-Sky Survey (2MASS).
-We used \texttt{kcorrect}~\citep{Blanton07} to estimate estimate galaxy properties including the stellar mass of the host galaxies.

 We use SNooPy~\citep{Burns11,Burns14} for lightcurve fits as it is has the most developed treatment of NIR templates.
 We combine optical and NIR lightcurves to improve fits with the $s_{BV}$ parameter from \citet{Burns14}.
-Using optical lightcurves only, we expand on the work of \citet{Burns18} by also testing for a mass step using optical lightcurves only on this larger sample of SNeIa.
 Most previous analyses have explored host galaxy correlations with standardized brightnesses calculated from SALT2~\citep{Guy07} and/or MLCS2k2~\citep{Jha07} fitters~\citep[e.g.,][]{Kelly10}.

 This paper is organized as follows: Section~\ref{sec:data_sample} explains the supernova sample we use and how we collected optical, UV, and NIR photometry of the host galaxies.
 Section~\ref{sec:distances} details how we fit lightcurves and created the restframe $H$-band and optical Hubble diagrams.
 Section~\ref{sec:analysis} examines the host galaxy stellar mass correlation and shows that the $H$-band Hubble residuals and the optical width-luminosity corrected Hubble residuals are both more negative in higher-mass galaxies.
 Section~\ref{sec:discussion} explores the statistical significance of these correlations.
-We find sufficient evidence for a correlation in both NIR residuals and optical residuals with host galaxy stellar mass at $3~\sigma$.
 We present our conclusions and recommendations for future work in Section~\ref{sec:conclusion}.